eakoriakin/ionic-selectable-pages/pages/multiple-values-ellipsis-template.md

 Directive: `ionicSelectableValueTemplate`

-A template to render multiple values with trailing ellipsis as an overflow.
+Using value template to display multiple values in a single line with trailing ellipsis as an overflow.